HollowolloH/hollowolloh.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal homepage!
-I’m a mathematics enthusiast with academic training in pure and applied math, currently focused on statistical learning theory, optimization theory, and algorithmic analysis.
+I’m a mathematics enthusiast with academic training in pure and applied math, currently focused on statistical learning theory and algorithmic analysis.

 ---